EmbeddedSystemClass/koruza-hs-rigid/README.md

 # koruza-hs-rigid

-Koruza-hs-rigid PCB boaard is an add on for the main [koruza-CM](https://github.com/IRNAS/koruza-compute-module) board.
-It us used to connect the communication/configuration signas of both SFP modules to he koruza-CM board.
-Also the external SFP port with the cage is mounted to that board.
+Koruza-hs-rigid PCB board is an add-on for the main [koruza-CM](https://github.com/IRNAS/koruza-compute-module) board.
+It is used to connect the communication/configuration signals of both SFP modules to the koruza-CM board.
+Also, the external SFP port with the cage is mounted to that board.

 On top of this board [koruza-hs-flex](https://github.com/IRNAS/koruza-hs-flex) PCB is placed, and it connects to it using header pins.
-The ground signal is connected thrue the cage pins.
+The ground signal is connected thru the cage pins.

 This board is in development and testing phase, for all information see the [schematic PDF file](https://github.com/IRNAS/koruza-hs-rigid/blob/master/koruza-hs-rigid-PCB/Project%20Outputs%20for%20koruza-hs-rigid-PCB/koruza-hs-rigid-PCB.PDF).